cilium/cilium.io/src/posts/30-09-2017-cilium-v010-and-v011-released-double-the-fun-two-updates-in-one/index.md

   - Announcements
 tags:
   - release
-ogSummary: `We're happy to announce our 2 recent Cilium releases:v0.10 and v0.11!
-This is a brief recap of noteworthy functionality, including the expansion of Network Policy, simplifying deployments, Kubernetes integration updates, and Mesos integration.`
+ogSummary: "We're happy to announce our 2 recent Cilium releases:v0.10 and v0.11!
+This is a brief recap of noteworthy functionality, including the expansion of Network Policy, simplifying deployments, Kubernetes integration updates, and Mesos integration."
 ---

 Over the last 2 months, we have released two new versions of Cilium: